Guide - The Best of Park City

 Where to Go

 White Pine Touring operates the Park City Nordic Center, maintaining over 20 kilometers of groomed trails at the Park City Golf Course.
-The terrain suits all ability levels, from flat meadow loops for beginners to more challenging routes with elevation change.
+The terrain suits all ability levels, from flat meadow loops for beginners to more challenging routes with elevation changes.

 For those seeking backcountry experience, the Uinta Mountains provide extensive ungroomed terrain accessible from Mirror Lake Highway when conditions allow.